-Read this post about how to edit portraits in Lightroom in 15 easy steps.
-No matter how much Lightroom portrait editing experience you have, this guide will let you make portraits pop and get that WOW effect in several clicks.
+I’ll show you how to edit portraits in Lightroom in 15 easy steps.
+No matter how much Lightroom experience you have, this guide will let you make portraits pop and get that WOW effect in several clicks.

-You need to perform absolutely different actions for pictures taken by different cameras.
-Open the file using the default settings, press and hold the Alt button to see available options in the develop module.
+You need to perform absolutely different actions for pictures taken by different cameras for portraits.
+Open the file using the default settings, press and hold the Alt button to see available options in the Develop module.

 The White Balance tool (keyboard shortcut “W”) will help you fix the flaws connected with incorrect shades.
 It looks like an eyedropper and is very convenient to use.